markjayson13/Higher-Ed-Research/ipeds/README.md

 ## Mapping IPEDS variable titles

 `map_ipeds_vars.py` reads a list of human-readable titles (one per line) and searches every requested IPEDS Access database for matching entries in the appropriate `VARTABLE##`.
-By default it covers 2004–2023 and expects titles in `../titles_2023.txt`.
+By default it covers 2004–2023 and looks for `titles_2023.txt` in the repository root.
+If the file lives elsewhere, pass its path with `--titles`.

 ```bash
 python ipeds/map_ipeds_vars.py \